jina-ai/examples/README.md

 <tr>
 <td>
 <h4><a href="https://github.com/jina-ai/jina-hub#publish-your-pod-image-to-jina-hub">Share Your Extension with the World</a></h4>
-Learn to use Jina Hub and share your extensions with engineers around the globe
+Use Jina Hub and share your extensions with engineers around the globe
 </td>
 <td><h3>🚀</h3></td>
 </tr>